cagatayakk/AWS_Projects/CloudFormation/Template_for_VPC_with_Subnets/README.md

 - 1 NAT Gateway or 1 NAT-Instance to provide internet connectivity to our private subnet
 - Route private traffic of each subnet in route table via respective NAT gateway
 - Associate private subnet to private route table
-- And we will have a fully function VPC with internet connection in private as well as public subnet
+- We will have a fully function VPC with internet connection in private as well as public subnet
+- Endpoint to S3 Services (with S3FullAccessPolicy) for all Subnets
+- Peering Connection to other VPC (on the same Account and Region)